5l1v3r1/pragmash/COMMANDS.md

 For example, `rep heythere e E` yields "hEythErE".

+### repreg

+This command takes a regular expression, a string, and a replacement string.
+It replaces all occurances of the regular expression.
+Inside the replacement, `$1` can be used to refer to the first submatch, `$2` to the second, etc.

+For example, the following code yields "X e X tX e Xe bro"

+    repreg "[a-z](e)[a-z]" "hey there bro" "X $1 X"

 ### substr

 This command takes three arguments and performs bytewise substring.
 The first is a string, the second is the starting index, and the third is the ending index.